martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 Control Flow.md

 - *Specified using a label*

 ### absdiff.asm
+- *It's best to think of branch instruction as a way to branch AROUND code*
 ```
 ; Program computes C <- abs(A-B)
 ; A is R0, B is R1, C is R2